 Stockholm: how attractive for digital nomads?

 Stockholm is included in the Digital Nomad Index by Spotahome.
 This index ranks 56 cities according to their digital performance.
 Sweden’s capital is ranked 33rd.
 In most categories, the city is ranked somewhere in the middle and it is not represented in any category in the bottom 10 cities.

 The three categories in which Stockholm performs worst are living expenses (in this case indicated by the average cost of a beer (45th), annual sunshine hours (37th) and the average rental cost for a 1-bedroom apartment (35th).

-That said, Stockholm does better than nearby capital cities Copenhagen, Helsinki and Oslo.
-The city’s mediocre position in digital issues is symbolic for the country’s overall performance in this category: Sweden is ranked 11th in the Digital Life Abroad report.
+That said, Stockholm does better than nearby capital cities Copenhagen, Helsinki, and Oslo.
+The city’s mediocre position in digital issues is symbolic of the country’s overall performance in this category: Sweden is ranked 11th in the Digital Life Abroad report.

 Stockholm’s economic performance

-As financial centre, Stockholm’s position has been declining.
-The city’s 58th position in the Global Financial Centres Index means a drop of 16 spots since the previous edition.
+As a financial centre, Stockholm’s position has been declining.
+The city’s 46th position in the Global Financial Centres Index 26 means a jump in 9 spots since the previous edition.